Movie theater: Premium large format (PLF)

-Motion controlled seating
+Motion-controlled seating

 Some screens may offer seats capable of motion on multiple axes, as well as haptic effects.

-D-Box Technologies first released its motion seat system to cinemas in 2009, with Fast & Furious being the first feature film supporting the system.
+D-Box Technologies first released its motion seat system to theaters in 2009, with Fast & Furious being the first feature film supporting the system.
 In January 2025, the company stated that it had over 23,000 seat installations at 1,000 screens worldwide.
 4DX (also franchised by CJ CGV) combines motion seats with other types of practical effects such as fog machines, wind, and scents.